By: Author John Cunningham. Published: 2021/06/15 at 12:48 pm

 A leaking snowblower carburetor float valve is the most common cause of a snowblower’s oil smelling like gas.
 Engine oil contamination is serious and can cause an engine to seize.
 The repair is simple, replace the float valve and change the engine oil.

 Diagnosing Contaminated Snowblower Oil

-A smell of raw gas from the engine oil is a sure sign the carburetor needle valve is leaking gas.
-However, there are a ton of other symptoms associated with a leaking carburetor float valve, your snow blower may exhibit many or some of these symptoms in addition to the smell of raw gas from the oil.
+The smell of raw gas from the engine oil is a sure sign the carburetor needle valve is leaking gas.
+However, there are a ton of other symptoms associated with a leaking carburetor float valve, your snowblower may exhibit many or some of these symptoms in addition to the smell of raw gas from the oil.

 Common symptoms include: